RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/AMR_Virulence/Virulence_factors.md

 4. Download results for documentation

 ## BIGSdb-Pasteur
+BIGSdb-Pasteur is a specialized, integrated database for bacterial typing and analysis.
+It's a great tool for a deeper dive, as it can combine virulence factor analysis with other typing methods like MLST (Multi-Locus Sequence Typing).
 ### Access

 Visit BIGSdb-Pasteur Database
 Register for an account if required

+   - Specialized database for bacterial typing
+   - Includes virulence factor information
+   - Integrated analysis tools

 ### Analysis Tools
 1. Sequence Query